 Early North American canoe factory 'display samples', as seen below, are often referred to as 'salesman's samples'.
 That term is somewhat incorrect, in that these 'samples' were never routinely handed out to sales personnel, nor used as everyday selling aides.
 In fact, very few were ever made.
 For the most part, they were selectively given only to the larger retail establishments as a 'premium' for ordering a large number of full-size canoes, or as some other form of special recognition.
 They primarily were meant to be hung up as 'eye candy' of the day, or used in window displays - i.e., attractive ornaments to capture a prospective buyer's attention.
 In Canada, only a handful of 'samples' appear to have been produced at any of the leading builders of the time - Ontario Canoe Co., Chestnut, Rice Lake, Peterborough.
 In the United States, perhaps a hundred or so were handed out over the course of 80+ years by Old Town Canoe Co.; build records for Kennebec Canoe Co. show only 60 were ever made during their 30+ years of existence.
-Carleton Canoe Co. may have made 20 or so, but E M White likely made less, and examples by many other major shops, such as Gerrish, Morris and Robertson, are entirely unknown.
-Only one model of a J H Rushton skiff is known.
+Carleton Canoe Co. may have made 20 or so, but E M White likely made less, and examples by other major shops, such as Gerrish and Morris, are entirely unknown.
+Only one model of a J H Rushton skiff is known and, so far, just one identified sample canoe by J R Robertson.
 So.... numerous they are NOT, and everyday selling tools they NEVER WERE.
-'Sample' paddles, on the other hand, were often made in plentiful numbers, and used as 'hand-outs' at the end of factory tours, and at trade shows.
-Many were supplied to marine dealers, and can be found with a seller's logo as well as a maker's decal.
+'Sample' paddles, on the other hand, were often made in great numbers, and used as 'hand-outs' at factory tours and trade shows.
+Many were supplied to marine dealers, and can be found with their seller's logo as well as a maker's decal.

 Over the past 20 years, my collecting efforts have become focused on finding the best possible examples of these very scarce, early, canoe manufacturer factory display pieces.
 Given the relatively small numbers available, it has not been an easy task, nor one of insignificant cost.
 The following photos illustrate the results, to date, of my quest: